canonical-web-and-design/tutorials.ubuntu.com/tutorials/create-a-usb-stick-on-ubuntu/create-a-usb-stick-on-ubuntu.md

 We're going to use an application called 'Startup Disk Creator' to write the ISO image to your USB stick.
 This is installed by default on Ubuntu, and can be launched as follows:

-1. Insert your USB stick (select 'Do nothing' if prompted by Ubuntu).
+1. Insert your USB stick (select 'Do nothing' if prompted by Ubuntu)
-1. Use the top left icon to open the dash and search for *Startup Disk Creator*.
+1. Use the top left icon to open the dash and search for *Startup Disk Creator*
-1. Select **Startup Disk Creator** from the results to launch the application.
+1. Select **Startup Disk Creator** from the results to launch the application

 ![screenshot](https://assets.ubuntu.com/v1/e069dea2-ubuntu-startup-launch.png)